Skip to main content

 Art museum (free)

-Free admission to 40,000 works with Impressionist and Post-Impressionist galleries, an Asian art collection, and the giant shuttlecock sculptures on the south lawn — the best free cultural institution in the city and genuinely world-class.
+Free admission to 40,000 works: Impressionist and Post-Impressionist galleries, an Asian art collection, and the giant shuttlecock sculptures on the south lawn.
+The best free cultural institution in the city.

 Music museum / live jazz club